PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: Experiments

 \subsection{Ablation study}

-\textbf{Validation of construction factors for candidate normals.} Three important factors that may affect the quality of candidate normals are examined: \jj{multi-candidate sampling (MCS), adaptive neighborhood size (ANS), and candidate rejection (CR).} We remove them to explore their influence on normal estimation.
-Without MCS, a single candidate normal, fitting all the neighbor points by PCA, is used to train the network.
-In the absence of ANS, we set the neighborhood size to a fixed value of 256.
-In order to better observe the influence of candidate normals, instead of using the candidate consensus loss and feature loss, we use a more general loss function $L_{pre}$ to describe the difference between the predicted normal and candidate normals at each query point:
+\textbf{Validation of construction factors for candidate normals.} Three factors that may affect the quality of candidate normals are examined: candidate normal initialization (CNI), adaptive neighborhood size (ANS), and feasible candidate filtering (FCF).
+We ablate them to explore their influence on normal estimation, {see rows 1 to 4 of \tab~\ref{tab:RMS_ablation_loss}}.
+Without CNI, a single candidate normal, fitting all the neighbor points by PCA, is used to train the network.
+When Adaptive Neighborhood Selection (ANS) is not employed, we fix the neighborhood size to 256.
+To isolate and analyze the effect of candidate normals, we replace the candidate consensus and feature-preserving losses with a general loss function $L_{pre}$ that quantifies the discrepancy between the predicted normal and candidate normals at each query point:

-where $\mathbf{n}^{t}_{\theta}$ represents the candidate normals which can be a single normal (without MCS), initial candidates (without CR), or feasible candidates (with CR).
+where $\mathbf{n}^{t}_{\theta}$ represents the candidate normals which can be a single normal (without CNI), initial candidates (without FCF), or feasible candidates (with FCF).

-Four ablation studies about the three factors are reported in lines 1 to 4 of \tab~\ref{tab:RMS_ablation_loss}.
-Line 1 shows that training a network from a conventional method may exceed the conventional method itself.
-Specifically, if we use the results of PCA with 256 neighbors as a guide, the network still achieves slightly better performance (0.24 lower RMS angle error) than the former (the results of PCA are shown in \tab~\ref{tab:RMS_PCP}).
-After adding MCS, the RMS angle error is 0.78 lower than the PCA method with 256 neighbor points, which illustrates that learning from multi-candidate normals is superior to that from a single normal.
-Among these three factors, ANS plays an important role, which further reduces the RMS angle error by 1.67 and down to 14.79.
-CR can further improve the quality of candidate normals by rejecting the blurry normals in the initial candidate normals, which reduces the RMS angle error by 0.51.
+Row 1 of \tab~\ref{tab:RMS_ablation_loss} shows the results of training a network from PCA with 256 neighbors.
+After adding CNI, the RMS angle error is 0.54 lower, which illustrates that learning from multi-candidate normals is superior to that from a single normal.
+Among these three components, ANS contributes the most significant improvement, reducing the RMS angle error by 1.67 and down to 14.79.
+FCF further improves the quality of candidate normals by filtering out the blurry normals in the initial candidate normals, which reduces the RMS angle error by 0.51.